 Vizcaya & Museum & Gardens

-If you are planning a trip to South Florida and have never heard of this beautiful estate, I think this post will show you why you will want to add a visit to your itinerary.
+Vizcaya is an amazing place.
 Vizcaya is an Italian Renaissance villa with formal French gardens surrounded by acres of tropical hammock just South of downtown Miami.
 Visiting Vizcaya transports you to a magical Mediterranean palace filled with historical art objects, Renaissance furnishings, stunning formal gardens, and an extravagant architectural setting.
+If you are planning a trip to South Florida and have never heard of this beautiful estate, I think this post will show you why you will want to add a visit to your itinerary.
 You can take a trip to a lavish Mediterranean villa without the need for a cross-Atlantic flight.

 Many of us who live in South Florida remember visiting Vizcaya on school field trips when we were very young, but have never returned as adults.
 Well, it is time to reexplore this amazing place.
 Vizcaya is for anyone who wants to be transported away or just wants to spend a day in a uniquely beautiful romantic setting.
 I love this place and I think you will too.